 A high school diploma does not automatically grant you admission to university, college or other post-secondary institutions.
 Most post-secondary institutions require more core courses than a diploma requires.
 You will need to take these core courses as complementary choices.
 Talk to a teacher, counsellor or administrator if you have questions.
 Diploma Exams You are required to write a diploma examination in English 30-1 and 30-2, Social Studies 30-1 and 30-2, Mathematics 30-1, Mathematics 30-2, Biology 30, Physics 30, Chemistry 30 and Science 30.
 Your final mark in these courses will be a weighted average with diploma exams accounting for 30% and course work contributing the remaining 70%.
 PLANNING INFORMATION How Credits Are Earned Each Course Has a Credit Sturgeon Composite High School offers courses in the semester system.
-Semester one starts in September and finishes at the end of January, while semester two starts in February and finishes in June.
+Semester one starts in September and finishes at the end of anuary, while semester two starts in February and finishes in une.
 Each course is assigned a number of credits, usually based on instruction time.
-Minimum Credits per Year Grade 10 Grade 11 Grade 12 Must be registered in 40 credits Must have already earned 40 credits Must have already earned 75 credits (No spare) Must be registered in a minimum of 35 credits Must be registered in 30 credits (15 credits/ semester minimum) A 5-credit course meets every day for one semester A 3-credit course meets every other day in one semester \ Students who earn less than 40 credits after grade 10, will not be eligible for a spare in grade 11.
-How Retroactive Credits Can Work Course requirements for the Alexander Rutherford High School Achievement Scholarships have changed.
+A 5-credit course meets every day for one semester A 3-credit course meets every other day in one semester Students who earn less than 40 credits after grade 10, will not be eligible for a spare in grade 11.
+How Retroactive Credits Can Work Minimum Credits per Year Grade 10 Grade 11 Grade 12 Must be registered in 40 credits Must have already earned 40 credits Must have already earned 75 credits ( o spare) Must be registered in a minimum of 35 credits Must be registered in 30 credits (15 credits/ semester minimum) Scholarships Course requirements for the Ale ander Rutherford High School Achievement Scholarships have changed.
 There is also a minimum credit load for Grade 12 students to qualify for a Sturgeon School Division scholarship and/or bursary.
 Check out the criteria for various scholarships in the Student Services Department.
-Scholarships Registered Course Failed Alternate Course Passed Credit Granted For Social Studies 10-1 Social Studies 20-2 Social Studies 20-2 and 10-2 Social Studies 10-2 Social Studies 20-4 Social Studies 20-4 and 10-4 English 10-1 English 20-2 English 20-2 and 10-2 English 10-2 English 20-4 English 20-4 and 10-4 Mathematics 10C Mathematics 20-3 Mathematics 20-3 and 10-3 Mathematics 10-3 Mathematics 20-4 Mathematics 20-4 and 10-4 Science 10 Science 24 Science 24 and 14 Science 14 Science 20-4 Science 20-4 and 10-4 Mathematics 20-1 Mathematics 30-2 Mathematics 30-2 and 20-2 Mathematics 20-2 Mathematics 30-3 Mathematics 30-3 and 20-3 Social Studies 20-1 Social Studies 30-2 Social Studies 30-2 and 20-2 English 20-1 English 30-2 English 30-2 and 20-2 How Do I Earn Credits?
+Registered Course Failed Alternate Course Passed Credit Granted For Social Studies 10-1 Social Studies 20-2 Social Studies 20-2 and 10-2 Social Studies 10-2 Social Studies 20-4 Social Studies 20-4 and 10-4 English 10-1 English 20-2 English 20-2 and 10-2 English 10-2 English 20-4 English 20-4 and 10-4 Mathematics 10C Mathematics 20-3 Mathematics 20-3 and 10-3 Mathematics 10-3 Mathematics 20-4 Mathematics 20-4 and 10-4 Science 10 Science 24 Science 24 and 14 Science 14 Science 20-4 Science 20-4 and 10-4 Mathematics 20-1 Mathematics 30-2 Mathematics 30-2 and 20-2 Mathematics 20-2 Mathematics 30-3 Mathematics 30-3 and 20-3 Social Studies 20-1 Social Studies 30-2 Social Studies 30-2 and 20-2 English 20-1 English 30-2 English 30-2 and 20-2 How Do I Earn Credits?